CodyMarkix/QOLBashScripts/README.md

 Perhaps I'll be adding some more here soon.

-## Current list of scripts and what they do:
+## Current list of scripts and what they do

 - toggletouchpad - Toggles the touchpad
 - vpnmanager - A CLI manager for VPNs
+- clock - A CLI clock app
+- optifinedownloader - Automatically downloads the Minecraft mod OptiFine and extracts it as a Forge mod to ~/Desktop

 ## "Installation" process